paulreyneveld/oftpart6/README.md

-This repo contains answers for the OFS exercises 6.1 - 6.10.
+This repo contains answers for the OFS exercises 6.1 - 6.11 and 6.13.